lockboxauth/accounts/README.md

     for profiles that `accounts` can't reasonably abstract them.
 Instead, accounts just stores the profile ID for a user, which applications can then use to retrieve the profile information.

+## Repository Structure

+The base directory of the repository is used to set the logical framework and shared types that will be used to talk about the subsystem.
+This largely means defining types and interfaces.

+The storers directory contains a collection of implementations of the `Storer` interface, each in their own package.
+These packages should only have unit tests, if any tests.
+The `Storer` acceptance tests in `storer_test.go` have common acceptance testing for `Storer` implementations, and all `Storer` implementations in the storers directory should register their tests there.
+If the tests have setup requirements like databases or credentials, the tests should only register themselves if these credentials are found.

+The apiv1 directory contains the first version of the API interface.
+Breaking changes should be published in a separate apiv2 package, so that both versions of the API can be run simultaneously.